apache/arrow/docs/source/cpp/gandiva/external_func.rst

 Gandiva supports two primary types of external functions:

 * C Functions: Functions conforming to the C calling convention.
-Developers can implement functions in various languages (like C++, Rust, C, or Zig) and expose them as C functions for Gandiva.
+Developers can implement functions in various languages (like C++, Rust, C, or Zig) and expose them as C functions to Gandiva.

-* IR Functions: Functions implemented in LLVM's Intermediate Representation (IR).
+* IR Functions: Functions implemented in LLVM Intermediate Representation (LLVM IR).
 These can be written in multiple languages and then compiled into LLVM IR to be registered in Gandiva.

 Choosing the Right Type of External Function for Your Needs
 ---------------------------------------------------------------